cboin1996/JukeBox/README.txt

-If above does not work — try:      pip3 install python-magic-bin==0.4.14 If above does not work — try:      pip3 install python-magic Its possible you will need:	   pip3 install click
+If above does not work — try:      pip3 install python-magic-bin==0.4.14 If above does not work — try:      pip3 install python-magic Its possible you will need:	   pip3 install click cffi gives a lot of trouble: try pip install cffi

 GENERAL Downloads: